mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 One of the main goals of Domain Driven Design is to encourage good communication between the development team, domain experts, and other stakeholders.
 In particular, there should be a very close correspondence between the mental model of the domain experts and the code used in the implementation.

-That means that things in our design must represent real things in the domain expert’s mental model.
+That means that things in our design must represent real things in the domain expert's mental model.
 That is, if the domain expert calls something an "Order" then we should have something called an "Order" in the code that corresponds to it and that behaves the same way.
-And conversely, we should avoid having things in our code that do *not* represent something in the domain expert’s model.
+And conversely, we should avoid having things in our code that do *not* represent something in the domain expert's model.
 That means no terms like "OrderFactory", "OrderManager", "OrderHelper", etc. A domain expert would not know what you mean if they saw these!
 Of course, some technical terms will have to occur in the codebase, but we should avoid exposing them as part of the design.

 Traditionally, Domain Driven Design has been done using object-oriented techniques, but in this chapter, I'd like to show an alternative approach: using algebraic data types (as used in functional programming) to design and document a domain model.